How we work with you

 2. Recruit real people

-We recruit participants – these need to be ‘real’ people and not people who have actively chosen to take part in market or user research.
+We recruit participants – these need to be ‘real’ people and not people who have actively chosen to take part in market or user research, or who are friends or employees.

 3. Collect the data